Writer, rider and founder of The Big Hoof.

 Represented by Susanna Lea.

-Brought up in Scotland, I am a writer who travels, interested in myth, nature and culture.
+Brought up in Scotland, I am a writer interested in myth, nature and culture.
 Along with a horse called Sasha, I journeyed 111 days across Europe, creating the first conclusive horse-trail across the Ligurian Alps in recorded history.
 My debut book, In Green, follows this time.

 Aged 18 I went in search of the Tsaatan tribe in northern Mongolia.
 On my return, I rode the length of the UK on a Highland pony called Irelanda.
 The solo trip raised £38,000 for the Cystic Fibrosis Trust and laid the foundation for The Big Hoof: a Scottish registered outdoor mental health charity that creates long distance journeys with horses.
 To date, the charity has travelled over 4,500 miles and raised over £100,000 for causes focussed on mental health, wellbeing and child welfare in the UK and Europe.